prosyslab/DAFL-artifact/README.md

 ### __1.3.
 Preparing the Docker image__

+Our artifact is composed of two parts: the Docker image and the framework to build and utilize it.
+The Docker image contains all the necessary tools and dependencies to run the fuzzing experiments.
+The framework, which holds this README file, is used to build the Docker image and orchestrate the fuzzing experiments.

 **Recommended**
 You can pull the pre-built Docker image from Dockerhub.

 To do so, run
 ```
-$ docker pull 2023dafl/dafl
+$ docker pull prosyslab/dafl-artifact
-$ docker tag 2023dafl/dafl directed-benchmark
 ```
-The image is big (around 20 GB) and it may take a while to download.
+The image is big (around 25 GB) and it may take a while to download.

 **DIY**
 If you want to build the docker image yourself, run
 ```
-docker build -t directed-benchmark -f Dockerfile .
+docker build -t prosyslab/dafl-artifact -f Dockerfile .
 ```
-However, we do not recommend this because it will take an extremely long time (up to 2~3 days) to build.
+However, we do not recommend this because it will take an extremely long time (up to 3~4 days) to build.
 Nonetheless, we provide the Docker file and the relevant scripts to show how the Docker image was built.

 &nbsp;